Suntec City is where you can find plentiful of dining options, especially Chinese and local restaurants.

 A crumbly yet fluffy crust encapsulating a salty-sweet saucy mixture of diced barbecued pork and a special THW sauce.
 Like its counterpart in Tim Ho Wan Hong Kong, the BBQ pork bun is prepared and baked the old-fashioned way.

-Pair your pork bun with a Maine Lobster & Scallop Fried Radish Cake ($14.50), an item from the special menu during this festive period.
+Pair your pork bun with a Maine Lobster & Scallop Fried Radish Cake ($14.50), an seasonal item.

 A jumble of premium-grade scallops, juicy Maine lobster meat, fresh sweet radish, bean sprouts and green onion, all tossed to tantalising wok hei.
 The added heat makes this dish a sure head turner for spicy food lovers.